CONSUMER NEWS RECALLS COMPLAINT FORM SCAM ALERTS

 These scams and other grant offers have benefited -- in some cases, directly -- from the business practices of Mr. Lesko's Maryland-based company, Information USA Inc. For example, Information USA compiles and sells direct-marketing lists with the names, addresses and other information of Lesko's customers.
 These lists have been used by other companies to sell services such as debt repair, and, in at least two cases, Lesko customer lists were sold to outright scams involving government-grant offers.

-Two companies -- Grant PAC and Grant Search Inc. -- were charged with deceptive practices in a $2.6 million complaint by the Federal Trade Commission.
+Two companies -- Grant PAC and Grant Search Inc. -- were charged with deceptive practices in a $2.6 million report by the Federal Trade Commission.
 The firms both purchased customer lists from Lesko and other government-grant publishers.

 Another buyer of Lesko customer lists is a Rochester, N.Y. company called National Grants Conferences.
-The seminars and high-priced products sold by National Grants Conferences has been the source of numerous consumer complaints for several years.
+The seminars and high-priced products sold by National Grants Conferences has been the source of numerous consumer issues for several years.

 The report also cites a New York City publisher, FPH Communications, for misinformation in at least one of its grant guides.
 Consumer who bought this paperback guide are now being targeted by grant-scheme telemarketers.
 FPH says it sell its customer lists to other direct marketers.